Thomas Baty: World War II and aftermath

-In July 1941, the Japanese government froze the assets of foreigners residing in Japan or its colonial possessions as a retaliatory measure against similar actions taken by the United States.
-Baty was exempt from this policy due to service for the Japanese government.
-Despite the outbreak of war with the British Empire in December 1941, Baty chose to remain in Japan, rejecting efforts by the British Embassy to arrange repatriation.
-Baty continued working for the Japanese government throughout the war and defended Japan's policy of conquest as a response to Western imperialism in Asia.
+In July 1941, the Japanese government froze the assets of foreigners living in Japan and its colonies in response to similar actions by the United States.
+Baty was exempt as an employee of the Japanese government.
+After the outbreak of war with the United Kingdom in December 1941, Baty remained in Japan, rejecting efforts by the British Embassy to arrange repatriation.
+Baty continued working for the Japanese government and defended its policy of conquest as a response to Western imperialism in Asia.
 In late 1944, Baty questioned the legitimacy of pro-Allied governments established after the end of the German occupation in Europe.
-Baty also contributed articles to Japanese newspapers on British and American affairs.
+Baty also wrote articles on British and American affairs for Japanese newspapers.

-Following the Japanese surrender in 1945, the British Ministry of Foreign Affairs considered indicting Baty for treason.
-However, the Central Liaison Office, a British government agency operating in Japan, opined that Baty's involvement with the Japanese government during the war was insignificant.
-Additionally, some legal advisers within the British government argued against prosecution on the grounds of Baty's advanced age.
-Ultimately, the British government chose to revoke Baty's British citizenship and allowed Baty to remain in Japan.
+After the Japanese surrender in 1945, the Foreign Office considered prosecuting Baty for treason.
+The Central Liaison Office, a British government agency operating in Japan, considered Baty's wartime involvement with the Japanese government to be insignificant.
+Some legal advisers within the British government also argued against prosecution because of Baty's age.
+The British government allowed Baty to remain in Japan and revoked Baty's British citizenship instead of bringing charges.

-For the rest of Baty's life, Baty resided in a villa in Ichinomiya, Chiba, given to Baty by Kano Hisarō.
+Baty spent the rest of life in a villa in Ichinomiya, Chiba, given by Kano Hisarō.
 Baty continued to work for the Japanese government until 1952.

 Death

-Baty died of a cerebral haemorrhage at the age of 85, in Ichinomiya, on 9 February 1954.
-The Emperor of Japan sent floral tributes to Baty's funeral, as did many of the people who knew Baty.
-Eulogies were delivered by Prime Minister Shigeru Yoshida, Foreign Minister Katsuo Okazaki, Saburo Yamada (President of the Japanese Society of International Law) and Iyemasa Tokugawa (a former colleague).
-Baty was buried in Aoyama Cemetery, Tokyo, alongside Baty's sister and mother.
+On 9 February 1954, Baty died of a cerebral haemorrhage in Ichinomiya, Chiba, aged 85.
+Emperor Hirohito sent flowers to Baty's funeral, as did many people who knew Baty.
+Eulogies were delivered by Prime Minister Shigeru Yoshida, Foreign Minister Katsuo Okazaki, President of the Japanese Society of International Law Saburo Yamada, and Baty's former colleague Iemasa Tokugawa.
+Baty was buried at Aoyama Cemetery in Tokyo, next to Baty's sister and mother.

-Baty, who authored approximately 18 books on legal matters, died shortly after completing the first proof of Baty's last book, International Law in Twilight.
-The book provides commentary on legal issues as well as history, politics, and problems related to Japan and the Far East, drawing from extensive experience as a legal advisor to the Japanese Foreign Office.
+Baty, who wrote around 18 books on legal matters, died shortly after completing the first proof of International Law in Twilight.
+The book comments on legal, historical, political, and Far Eastern questions, drawing on Baty's experience as legal adviser to the Japanese Foreign Office.

 Gender identity

-Baty's personal reflections
+Personal reflections

 In 1926, Baty wrote a declaration on love and marriage that was privately shared with close friends and published posthumously.
-In the text, Baty confessed:
+In the text, Baty wrote:

 From my earliest years I hated sex.
 The reason was that I wanted to be a girl.
 I saw that ladies, while admittedly more graceful and sweet than men, were also just as determined and noble.
 I could not bear to be relegated to the ranks of rough and stern men.

-In an autobiographical sketch in Alone in Japan, Baty reflected: "From earliest days, adored Beauty and Sweetness; considered ladies had both, as well as Persistence and Tenacity.
+In an autobiographical sketch in Alone in Japan, Baty wrote: "From earliest days, adored Beauty and Sweetness; considered ladies had both, as well as Persistence and Tenacity.
 Therefore, longed passionately to be a lady—and have continued to do so."